 Website DIVISIONS (Over 600 articles to help you to grow in every facet of your life)

-Written by Jimmie Burroughs
+Written by Jimmie Burroughs Email to a friend

 Ads by Google

-Change is inevitable in life whether or not we like it.
+Change is inevitable, in life, whether or not we like it.
 The very nature of change is that it often happens dramatically and suddenly without warning.
 It can turn our entire world upside down.
 The good news is that life altering changes can be dealt with.
 Changes can be either positive or negative, but either way they require some coping.
 Learning how to cope with changes is necessary if life is to make any sense at all.
 So rather than letting changes destroy your life, why not direct them to better your life.
 Here are 3 Ways to deal with the inevitable changes in your life that can turn a bad thing into an exciting new experience.
 These are the three things I used when my life was turned upside down because of change:

 1. Accept the changes when they come